 Rules and Requirements

-This international competition is open to composers of all nationalities registered in a college, university or film school as of 2018.
+This international composition competition is open to composers of all nationalities registered in a college, university or film school as of 2018.
+Students graduating from their respective programs in 2018 are welcome to participate.

 Multiple composers may collaborate on one competition entry as long as each composer satisfies the previous requirement above.